Chart Color Schemes

 Population growth drivers in Wurtulla are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the population of the suburb of Wurtulla is estimated at around 6,288 people.
-This figure reflects an increase of 34 individuals since the 2021 Census, which reported a population of 6,254 people.
-The change was inferred from AreaSearch's estimate of 6,282 residents following examination of the latest ERP data release by the ABS in June 2024, along with an additional 84 validated new addresses since the Census date.
-This population level equates to a density ratio of 1,817 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Wurtulla has demonstrated resilient growth patterns with a compound annual growth rate of 4.4%, outpacing the SA3 area.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 64.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Wurtulla is around 6,313.
+This figure reflects an increase of 59 people since the 2021 Census, which reported a population of 6,254.
+The change is inferred from AreaSearch's estimation of the resident population at 6,301 as of June 2025, based on examination of the latest ERP data release by the ABS, and an additional 85 validated new addresses since the Census date.
+This results in a population density ratio of 1,824 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Interstate migration contributed approximately 64.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

 Frequently Asked Questions - Population